technofocus-pte/fbricdataenggdepth/Lab guides/Use Case 01/Usecase01.md

 ## **Task 2: Create a lakehouse**

-1. Create a new Eventhouse by clicking on the **+New item** button in the navigation bar.
+1. Create a new lakehouse by clicking on the **+New item** button in the navigation bar.

      ![](./media/a3.png)